backdrop-contrib/slick/README.txt

 http://drupal.org/documentation/install/modules-themes/modules-7

 The Slick module contain several sub-modules:
+- slick_ui, to manage optionsets, can be uninstalled at production.
 - slick_devel, if you want to help testing and developing the Slick.
 - slick_example, if you want to get up and running quickly.
 - slick_fields, supports Image, Media file, and Field collection fields.